 FREQUENTLY ASKED QUESTIONS – BIRTHMARK REMOVAL

-Q. Does this laser treatment also work on Cafe au lait birthmarks?
-Please help!
+Q. Does this birthmark removal treatment work on Cafe au Lait birthmarks?

-Q. Does this laser work on port wine stain birthmarks?
+Q. Will this birthmark removal treatment work on port-wine stain birthmarks?

 FREE CONSULTATION WITH OUR DOCTORS